XplorMatlab/xplor/documentation/usage/tutorialTemperature.rst

-Video example: NASA world temperatures
+Video tutorial: NASA world temperatures
 **********************************

 This tutorial shows the basic features of xplor using a demo dataset.